ttencate/godot_rust_tools/README.md

 Installation
 ------------

-Download this addon's project files from GitHub.
+Download this plugin's project files from GitHub.
 Copy the `addons/rust_tools` folder to the `addons` folder in your own Godot project, creating it if necessary.
-Files outside `addons/rust_tools` are not needed to use the addon.
+Files outside `addons/rust_tools` are not needed to use the plugin.

 Building Rust code
 ------------------